Fleetwood Mac Documentary

 And a reminder of how Stills & Young were 50 years earlier.

-Beatles ‘64 Documentary (Updates & Trailer)
+Beatles ‘64 Documentary (with Review)

 If you were a teenager in America in 1964, you know what it was like.
 If you weren’t, the new documentary is a chance for you to learn a little more about how The Beatles quickly conquered the musical scene and culture in America..